jameskelly33/Milestone-Project-4-LangSchool/README.md

 ### **Homepage**

 **Banner-Image**

 The homepage banner image is an image of the Temple Bar area of Dublin where the fictional school is located.
-The image was chosen as it is a good representation of the lively area and includes the name Temple Bar written clearly on one of the buldings.
-The name of the school is displayed on a green backgroun and is animated to enter the site from the left
+The image was chosen as it is a good representation of the lively area and includes the name Temple Bar written clearly on one of the budlings.
+The name of the school is displayed on a green background and is animated to enter the site from the left

 **Animated Homepage Headings and call to action button**

-Below the image is a white band with fours lines of black text and a call to action button .
+Below the image is a white band with four lines of black text and a call to action button .
 'Learn English in the heart of Dublin' is the main heading.
 The secondary headings reads 'Courses to suit all levels', 'Fun and Engaging Teachers' and 'Reach your English goals'.
 The call to action button reads 'Find Courses' and will take a user to the course library section of the site.
-All of the headings are animated with the main heading enetering from the left of the screen and the three sub-headings from the bottom to add a little dynamimism to the homepage.
+All of the headings are animated with the main heading entering from the left of the screen and the three sub-headings from the bottom to add a little dynamism to the homepage.

 ![A screenshot of the homepage](media/readme_images/homepage/homepage_desktop.png "Screenshot of the homepage")